fightfil/fightfil.github.io-src/content/Penultimate-Step/04_out.md

 resting for a couple days, then I'll be in tip-top shape, raring to get hurt again."

-I look at Diane, myself.
-"He's not *entirely* wrong."
+Diane and I exchange looks.
+"He's not *entirely* wrong," she says.

 "You guys don't even let yourselves acknowledge that getting hurt, well *hurts*.
 It's like you people just try and turn it into no big deal, even when any